ImageMagick/Usage-Markdown/photos/index.md

 The [Variable Blur Mapping](../mapping/#blur) operation is essentially using a single pass 2-dimensional blurring method (equivalent to a uniform Gaussaian Blur).
 However you can get a general speed boost by doing the bluring operation in two 1-dimensional variable blur operations.

-For example here I first blur horizontaly, the vertially...
+For example, here I first blur horizontally, then vertically...

 ~~~
 convert beijing_md.jpg -sigmoidal-contrast 15x30% \